Great Tibet Tour Logo GREAT TIBET TOUR ®

 Far view of the Himalayan mountain range.

-Mount Everest ---- Mount Everest (also known as Qomolangma) is covered with snow and perennial low temperature all year round.
+Mount Everest ---- Mount Everest (also known as Qomolangma) is covered with snow and perennial low temperatures all year round.
 Mount Everest is the main peak of the Himalayas.
 With an elevation of 8,844.43 meters and an annual growth length of 1.2 centimeters, Mount Everest is the highest peak in the world.
 There is the world's highest temple Rongbuk Monastery under the mountain in Tibet.

 Kanchenjunga ---- Kanchenjunga is at the height of 8,586 meters above sea level, located in the middle of the Himalayas, on the Nepal-Indian border at 88 ° 09 '01 "E, 27 ° 42' 09" N. It is known as the "five great snow treasures", derived from its five summits.
 The four of its summits are more than 8,450 meters high.

-Lhotse---- at 8,516 meters above sea level, Lhotse is the fourth highest mountain in the world.
+Lhotse---- at 8,516 meters above sea level, Lhotse is the fourth-highest mountain in the world.
 It is located at 86.9 ° east longitude and 27.9 ° north latitude.
 Its east side is located in the Tibet autonomous region of China and its west side belongs to Nepal.
 Lhotse means "the south peak" because it is just 3 kilometers south of Mount Everest, the two mountains separated by a lap which is known as the "south lap".

 Makalu ----Makalu is 8,463 meters above sea level, located in the middle of the Himalayas, 87 ° 06 'east longitude, 27 ° 54' north latitude.
 It's 24 km from Mount Everest in the northwest.
 Along the northwest-southeast ridge as the boundary, the north part belongs to Tibet, China; and the southern part belongs to Nepal.
 The peaks are covered with thick snow and ice all year round, and there are huge glaciers in the slope and valley.

-Cho Oyu ---- with an elevation of 8,201 meters, Cho Oyu is the world's sixth peak.
+Cho Oyu ---- With an elevation of 8,201 meters, Cho Oyu is the world's sixth peak.
 Located on the China-Nepal boundary of 86.6 ° E and 28 ° N, the mountain peak is bounded by the northeast and southwest ridge, with the north in Tingri, Tibet autonomous region and the south in Nepal.
 Cho Oyu stands in the middle of the Himalayas, 100 kilometers east of the world's highest peak----Mount Everest.
 Cho Oyu mainly has five ridges, namely, northwest, northeast, southwest, southeast, and west mountain.
 The peak is covered by everlasting snow and countless ice.

 Dhaulagiri ---- Dhaulagiri is the seventh highest mountain in the world at 8,167 meters above sea level, it is located in Nepal.